MicrosoftDocs/ai-builder/ai-builder-docs/message-management.md

 ---
-title: AI Builder licensing in Microsoft Copilot Studio - Message management
+title: AI Builder licensing and message management in Microsoft Copilot Studio
 description: Learn about licensing and message management of AI Builder in Microsoft Copilot Studio
 author: Antoine2F
 contributors: